 “Daily reading to infants, toddlers and preschoolers is the best way to establish a habit that will benefit them for a lifetime,” according to Abby Brown, IndyPL’s Early Literacy Specialist.
 “Whereas 1,000 books may sound daunting, if a parent reads one book a night to a child for three years, they will have read 1,095 books!”

 You can do it and we can help!
-How to participate:
+How to participate in 1,000 Books by Kindergarten:

-- Take home a tracking sheet to log their first 100 books
+- Take home a tracking sheet to log your first 100 books.

 - Books can be from home or the Library and can be read repeatedly.
 If you read The Cat in the Hat 5 times, that counts for 5 books.

-- After completing the first tracking sheet, return it to the Library to receive a progress sticker and additional tracking sheets another 100 books.
+- After completing the first tracking sheet, return it to the Library to receive a progress sticker and an additional tracking sheet for another 100 books.

 - Prizes will be awarded for levels of 100, 500 and 1,000 books read.